 Q: At my yard, worm counts are done on a regular basis, and if the horses come back with less than 50 eggs in the faeces (a reading of zero), no worming is performed.

-We are permitted to worm if we still deem necessary, however it is not pushed.
+We are allowed to worm if we think it is necessary, but it is not a requirement.

 EH, Tyne and Wear

-We asked Gillian Booth of Westgate Labs, providers of postal worm egg counts, for her advice.
+Gillian Booth of Westgate Labs, providers of postal worm egg counts, replies:

 “Worms can cause serious problems for horses, so you are right to be cautious,” Gillian said.